 Cristie Kerr, Lizette Salas share Kia Classic lead

-CARLSBAD, Calif.
-(AP) — Cristie Kerr made a 55-foot par-saving putt after hitting her final approach into the water Saturday at Aviara, giving her a share of the Kia Classic lead with Lizette Salas after the third round of the Kia Classic.
+CARLSBAD, California (AP) — Cristie Kerr made a 55-foot par-saving putt after hitting her final approach into the water Saturday at Aviara to take a share of the lead with Lizette Salas after the third round of the Kia Classic.

 Kerr finished with a 2-under 70 to match Salas at 10-under 206.
 After dropping a stroke on the par-5 17th, Kerr holed out from the edge of the green on the par-4 18th after taking a penalty drop.

 Salas had a 69.
 She birdied the par-5 17th for a share of the lead and matched Kerr with a par on the last

 Obviously, it was the worst shot I could have hit and then it was the best shot I could have hit,” Kerr said.
 “So go figure, that’s golf.
 It was pretty amazing.
 It is really one of those moments that you just remember for a lifetime.
 I was just trying to get it close.
 Usually that’s when those go in.”

 Kerr won the Kingsmill Championship last year for her 16th LPGA Tour title.